MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Autopilot reset experience

 We've added a new setting to improve the Autopilot reset experience if Hololens 2 fails in certain installation scenarios.
 This setting lets users begin the Autopilot experience again without requiring a manual flash of HoloLens 2 devices.
-In the ESP configuration, set **Allow users to reset device if installation error occurs** to **Yes** and the device will display a "Reset device" button.
-If the user selects **Reset device**, after a delay of about 1 minute, HoloLens 2 will reset the operating system and OOBE experience.
+In the ESP configuration, set **Allow users to reset device if installation error occurs** to **Yes** and the device displays a "Reset device" button.
+If the user selects **Reset device**, after a delay of about 1 minute, HoloLens 2 dresets the operating system and OOBE experience.

 ### Biometrics disclosure screen

 We've changed one of our OOBE screens before the device calibrates to show information on device usage for head, hand, and eye movements.
-Devices configured to skip calibration won't skip this biometrics disclosure screen, so all new users on a device will see device biometrics usage.
+Devices configured to skip calibration won't skip this biometrics disclosure screen, so all new users on a device sees device biometrics usage.
 The purpose of this screen is to better inform users about the data being collected.
 There are no changes to the data that is being collected.

 :::image type="content" alt-text="This screenshot shows the Biometrics OOBE window." source="images/biometrics-oobe-notification.jpg":::